 Tired of seeing women objectified in Argentine media, in 2018 I created a calendar featuring 12 semi-nude male chefs.
-And, tired of certain media and lists frequently putting male chefs on a pedestal, I’ve compiled a non-ranking database, mapping notable women currently working in Argentine gastronomy or Argentine women working abroad.
-From their 20s to their 80s, low profile and TV darlings, This Is Not A List (numerically and rank free, which in my mind doesn’t make it a list) is neither exclusive nor the final word.
+And, tired of certain media and lists frequently putting male chefs on a pedestal, I’ve started compiling a non-ranking database, mapping notable women currently working in Argentine gastronomy or Argentine women working abroad.
+From their 20s to their 80s, low profile and TV darlings, This Is Not A List (it’s non numerical and free of rankings, which in my mind means this is not a list) is neither exclusive nor the final word.
 It’s for sharing.
-Let’s map Argentina’s women in gastronomy (and stop calling them – and ourselves – chicas at the same time).
+Let’s map Argentina’s women in gastronomy.
+UPDATED JULY 2020.

 Alina Ruíz is from the province of Chaco and runs Anna restaurant out of her family’s farm Finca Don Miguel.
 While Chaco is known as El Impenetrable, Alina works hard growing and sourcing local ingredients and plate them, putting this oft-ignored province on the map.